Have questions about The Crest Online? Below you’ll find some common questions and answers for the following categories:

 States have different laws regarding accredited, online private schools.
 Your state may view The Crest Online as a private school or homeschool.
 Your local school district will provide you with the proper documentation that they require based on your state laws.
 It is also suggested to contact the Home School Legal Defense Association at www.hslda.org to find out what your state’s homeschooling laws are.

 The Crest Online classes are for anyone!
-Public, private, or home-schooled students, or even adults wanting to expand their knowledge base in a specific area, can take TCO classes.
+Public, private, or home-schooled students can take TCO classes.

 Our courses are for: